jgfoster/object_serialization/README.md

 `b` can reference `a`.
 Yet, while there can be circular references, they cannot both be `final` since one must exist to be used by the other.

-See the test files for examples.
+See the test files for further examples.

 ## Additional information